gorkemulusoy/AmazonBuyBot/README.md

+This bot developed as a C# Console app with Selenium.
 I developed this bot to buy GPU for cryptomining from Amazon.
 As you know, MSRP graphics card cannot be found worldwide.
 Selenium based bot doesn't have any UI.
 It is a console app.